ese-varo/programming-ruby/readme.md

   - `include`: it makes a reference to a module, if the module is in an external file that file should be loaded (using `require/load`) in order to be able to mixed in the module.
+  - instance variables in mixins pass to be instance variables of the client class.
+  - In general, a mixin that requires its own state is not a mixin--it should be written as a class.

 #### Todays topics